Guide to the Island of FOEHR – every village a home

 Phone: +49 – 173 – 8 11 56 70

 When the weather is warm enough, there are even hikes all the way to the neighboring island of Amrum.
-Although the distance is only about 8 kilometers, the tidal creek at the end of the hike is thigh-high so that you have to cross wearing beachwear; believe me, you don’t want to do this in let’s say March…
+Although the distance is only about 8 kilometers, the tidal creek at the end of the hike is thigh-high, so you have to cross wearing beachwear.
+Believe me, you don’t want to do this in let’s say March.

 To get back to Föhr from Amrum, you take a ferry.

-Of course, you can visit Amrum, Sylt, and many of the Halligs by ferry; but come on, do you really want to miss the opportunity to basically walk on water from isle to isle?!
+Obviously, you can visit Amrum, Sylt, and many of the Halligs by ferry.
+But come on, do you really want to miss the opportunity to basically walk on water from isle to isle?

 Süderende

-Süderende – although, obviously, not an –um – is, however, also a very cute village with nice houses and most importantly a very impressive Lutheran church, St. Laurentii.
+Süderende – although, obviously, not an –um – is also a very cute village with pretty houses and, most importantly, a very impressive Lutheran church, St. Laurentii.
 The original structure stems from the late 12th century.
 However, the building was extended for the first time already in the 13th century and underwent a couple of changes.
-This you can see from the very different bricks and stones.
+You can see this from the very different bricks and stones.

-The most fascinating part – of all Protestant churches on Föhr – is the graveyard surrounding the house of worship: You will notice a number of beautifully engraved stones, the so-called Talking Gravestone.
-Following an old tradition, the deceased’s biography is summarized in artful writing, telling e.g. about the exciting life of the whale catchers.
+The most fascinating part that all Protestant churches in Föhr have in common is the graveyard surrounding the house of worship.
+You will notice a great number of beautifully engraved stones, the so-called Talking Gravestone.
+Following an old tradition, the deceased’s biography is summarized in artful writing, telling about the exciting life of the whale catchers.

 Also, pay attention to the floral decoration.
 The family’s men and sons are mentioned on the stone’s left side in some tulip-like flowers.
 Women and daughters to the right in a four-blossomed flower.
 A broken flower is telling you that the person died before the family tombstone was finished.

-These graveyards are very unique and typical for North Frisia.
+These graveyards are very unique and typical of North Frisia.

 By the way, the North of Germany is mostly protestant, so there is only one Catholic church on Föhr, the St. Marien Kirche in Wyk.